TorontoDeepLearning/convnet/examples/imagenet/README.md

 - **One-at-a-time on a CPU.**

 Run make in the convnet/cpu directory.
+This should produce a binary called `extract_representation_cpu` in convnet/bin.
 Then the run the `extract_representation_cpu` binary as follows -
 ```
 $ extract_representation_cpu <model-file> <model-parameters> <pixel-mean> <output-dir> <layer-names>  < <image-files>
 ```